Q: Since the AITC is a state program, can out-of-state investors benefit from the program?

 Q: Do convertible notes qualify as an investment under AITC?

-A: LED will allow a convertible note to qualify as an investment but only upon conversion of the instrument from a note to an equity investment.
+A: LED will allow the convertible note to qualify as an investment, but only upon conversion of the instrument from a the note to an equity investment.
+The amount of the tax credit shall be based upon the principal balance of the note which represents the amount of money invested by the investor in the Louisiana Entrepreneurial Business.